Anchor text is an integral part of any SEO strategy.

 Use Relevant Words

-Put yourself in the shoe of your users.
+Put yourself in the shoes of your users.

 If someone is reading my bucket brigade copywriting technique article, it’s kinda natural they would like to know more also about the list of bucket brigade words available.